madison24/myFlix-client/README.md

     - Router
     - Router-dom

-Test myFlix-client using Parcel: parcel [Path to index.html].
-Make sure to use the actual path to “index.html” instead of [Path to index.html] (relative to the current directory you’re inside).
+Access myFlix-client using Parcel: parcel src/index.html then use browser to navigate to localhost:1234
-For example: parcel src/index.html